Grow Foxglove from Seed

-If you’re growing indoors a fluorescent light fixture works great for about 30-60 days when growing foxglove seedlings until they can be transplanted outdoors.
-Fluorescent fixtures are great because you can use standard fluorescent bulbs or LED retrofit bulbs.
+If you’re growing indoors, a fluorescent light fixture works good for about 30 days when foxglove seedlings start.
+But if they’ll be grown much longer, a stronger grow light is recommended until they can be transplanted outdoors.
+Check out our page of the best grow lights for seed starting for more info.
 The best spectrum for starting seedlings is between 5000k-6500k.
 I’ve had great results with 5000k bulbs.
 The seedlings can be transplanted once they have their second set of true leaves whether into a larger container or outdoors into the garden.

 Be sure and harden off the seedlings before exposing them to full sunlight.
 Hardening off means gradually exposing the seedlings to more and more light every day until they can tolerate the harsh rays of the sun.

 Be sure and take a look through my post about how to grow and care for foxglove (Digitalis) for more information about light, soil, and water requirements for your seedlings when transplanting to your garden.